Common Strippit

 Valve between Mac Air Valve and Brake.
 These were added to some Machines to try to

 improve Brake Speed.
-They Do Not Work, and Actually cause nothing but Problems!
+They Do Not Work, and Actually cause Nothing but Problems!

 Take It Off, And Throw It Away!

-of Brake, then looped from this side over to the air-port on other side of Brake.
+looped from this side over to air-port on other side of Brake.
+This caused air to rush in & out

-Bind-Up & Wear Unevenly inside the Brake Assembly.
+one side of Brake, and caused Disk to Bind-Up & Wear Unevenly inside Brake Assembly.

-We Replumb As Follows;
+We Replumb Brake As Follows;

 --- Fit a 3/4" Short Pipe out of Brake Mac Valve